KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 Without specifying which sense of "container" is operative at which register, the framework's articulation can appear inconsistent.
 SP06's rejection of space-as-container (Sense 1) might be read as a wholesale rejection of containment; the affirmation of Structon-as-container (Sense 2) might then look like a contradiction.
 With the three-sense distinction made explicit, both moves are coherent: spatial containerism is rejected because space is a second-order phenomenon, structural containerism is affirmed because Structon is the invariant ground of lawful possibility, and Zenon is removed from the predicate's range entirely because Zenon is trans-structural.

 This is not a hedge or a clever ambiguity.
-It is the precise articulation of how containment-language has to function at different ontological levels if it is to function coherently at any of them.
+It is the precise articulation of how containment-language has to function at different ontological strata if it is to function coherently at any of them.

 ### 3.3 Operational Consequence

-When writing within or applying the Zenetist framework, "container" should be qualified by the level at which it is being used.
+When writing within or applying the Zenetist framework, "container" should be qualified by the register at which it is being used.
 Common phrasings:

 - "Within Structon" — uses Sense 2; refers to lawful possibility within the Structural Invariant
 - "In space" — uses Sense 1 only as ordinary language; structurally, refers to relational differentiation, not substantival containment